kantselovich/terraform-configurations/README.md

-Required configs for Go and Terraform
+* [ Required configs for Go and Terraform ]

-Go requirements #
+Go Notes

 i had an issue when building off the hashicorp/terraform master and using the citrix-terraform-netscaler plugin.  had to use an older tagged version of hashicorp/terraform as there was an API version conflict w/ the terraform-provider-netscaler plugin and terraform

-Terraform notes #
+Terraform Notes

-Terraform-provider-netscaler notes #
+Terraform-provider-netscaler Notes

   DNS names - seems like the terraform-provider-netscaler won't accept FQDN, only IP (gah)

+Installation and Configuration
 environment vars
 export PATH=$PATH:~/go/bin
 export GOROOT=~/go